The Goucher Video Application

 We pride ourselves on the wide array of students who call Goucher home.
 Our students are scientists, dancers, athletes, activists, global citizens, and civic leaders—often all at once.

 Tell us about your combination of talents and what makes you different.
-Do you think you might change your major multiple times, as our president did?

 Let us know how you fit into our community of learners, thinkers, and doers.
 For your video, we want to know: Why do you see yourself flourishing at Goucher?